trappeur1975/ocs_projet8_todolist/README.md

 29/01/2022 : corrections of anomalies => management of roles for users

 29/01/2022 : corrections of anomalies => task management (attach an author to a task and display it in the task list in front) (task management without author displayed anonymously)

+29/01/2022 : bug fix in my code for saving roles in the "UserController.php" file